LawrieCarly/CO2_Footprint_Calculator/README.md

 <i>React, MongoDB, SurveyJS, Highcharts</i>

 The questionnaire is built using the <i>SurveyJS</i> library.
 Each answer in the questionnaire has a numerical value that contributes to a ‘final score’.
 The total value is also broken down into three sub-totals: Transport, Food, and Travel.
-A dynamic graph from the <i>Highcharts</i> for React library is used to display data from the API (built with <i>MongoDB</i>).
+A dynamic graph from the <i>Highcharts</i> React library is used to display data from the API (built with <i>MongoDB</i>).

 Installing and running the app